kyclark/biofx_python/08_subs/README.md

 2 4 10
 ```

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./subs.py -h